Ex. A

 44.Defendants produced two irreconcilable versions of CAHB’s 2022 general ledger.
 The insured’s production included a Cash Sale GL reflecting $239,800 in cash sales, while the filed return reported $149,900.
 Additionally, CAHB Operating’s QuickBooks GL existed in the insured’s production but was not maintained in the primary system used to prepare returns.
 Shaneyfelt ultimately acknowledged that the operative ledger work and audit trail were in QuickBooks.
 The existence of dual, conflicting ledger versions was not disclosed to Lamb.

-45.A substantial volume of transactions between CAHB and entities affiliated with Lamb’s Former Business Partner were not reflected in the general ledger Defendants maintained.
+46.A substantial volume of transactions between CAHB and entities affiliated with Lamb’s Former Business Partner were not reflected in the general ledger Defendants maintained.
 Defendants never disclosed this pattern to Lamb.

-45A.Forensic reconstruction has identified at least 286 transactions totaling more than $10 million in gross volume flowing through four line-of-credit accounts on CAHB’s books, resulting in a net drain of approximately $1.85 million.
-Of those, at least 21 transactions totaling approximately $1.24 million were completely unrecorded in the general ledger, and at least 7 transactions totaling approximately $369,000 were relabeled as ordinary LOC or HELOC activity rather than recorded as related-party transfers.
-Neither CAHB nor CAHB Operating held any line of credit; the LOC accounts were used to record the personal debt of Lamb’s Former Business Partner as company liabilities.
-Defendants never disclosed this mechanism to Lamb.
+48.Of those 286 transactions, at least 21 totaling approximately $1.24 million were completely unrecorded in the general ledger, and at least 7 totaling approximately $369,000 were relabeled as ordinary LOC or HELOC activity rather than recorded as related-party transfers.
+Defendants never disclosed this pattern to Lamb.

-46.On or about December 1, 2022, Shaneyfelt certified in writing that CAHB’s trial balances were in “excellent condition.”
+50.On or about December 1, 2022, Shaneyfelt certified in writing that CAHB’s trial balances were in “excellent condition.”
 He later admitted under oath that this characterization was “just guessing.”

-47.Internal LSM communications reflect that firm personnel identified commingling of CAHB funds with entities affiliated with Lamb’s Former Business Partner.
+51.Internal LSM communications reflect that firm personnel identified commingling of CAHB funds with entities affiliated with Lamb’s Former Business Partner.
 That finding was not disclosed to Lamb.
 No corrective action was taken.
 Defendants continued to prepare and transmit returns and K-1s based on the commingled records.

-48.Defendants produced dual, conflicting general ledger versions, internally identified commingling, and failed to disclose either fact to Lamb.
+52.Defendants produced dual, conflicting general ledger versions, internally identified commingling, and failed to disclose either fact to Lamb.
 Lamb could not reasonably have discovered the deficiencies from the face of the records alone.

 Unsupported K-1s and Returns

-50.CAHB’s 2022 K-1 reported $1,046,322 in distributions to Lamb.
+54.CAHB’s 2022 K-1 reported $1,046,322 in distributions to Lamb.

-52.Shaneyfelt’s own files — including internal distribution schedules, bank statements, and general ledger records — contained materially different figures for Lamb that were far lower than the amount ultimately reported on the K-1.
+56.Shaneyfelt’s own files — including internal distribution schedules, bank statements, and general ledger records — contained materially different figures for Lamb that were far lower than the amount ultimately reported on the K-1.

-53.CAHB’s 2021 K-1 likewise reported distributions to Lamb far in excess of what bank records show he actually received.
+57.CAHB’s 2021 K-1 likewise reported distributions to Lamb far in excess of what bank records show he actually received.

 The January 2024 Exchange

-55.In January 2024, Relyance Bank was reviewing Lamb’s loan application and encountered figures on the CAHB returns that could not be explained.
+59.In January 2024, Relyance Bank was reviewing Lamb’s loan application and encountered figures on the CAHB returns that could not be explained.

-56.Lamb confronted Shaneyfelt in writing about transfers between CAHB and entities in which Lamb held no ownership interest.
+60.Lamb confronted Shaneyfelt in writing about transfers between CAHB and entities in which Lamb held no ownership interest.

-57.Lamb stated plainly that he held zero ownership in these entities, and related lines of credit involved in those transfers.
+61.Lamb stated plainly that he held zero ownership in these entities, and related lines of credit involved in those transfers.

-58.Shaneyfelt responded, “Crystal.”
+62.Shaneyfelt responded, “Crystal.”

-59.When Lamb pressed him on the legality of the intercompany transfers, Shaneyfelt replied, “Forget the legality angle.
+63.When Lamb pressed him on the legality of the intercompany transfers, Shaneyfelt replied, “Forget the legality angle.
 I’m done for today.”

-60.Two days later, when Lamb followed up about a loan denial caused by figures on the returns, Shaneyfelt replied, “No comment.”
+64.Two days later, when Lamb followed up about a loan denial caused by figures on the returns, Shaneyfelt replied, “No comment.”

-61.At deposition, Shaneyfelt acknowledged that “intercompany” denoted common ownership, that Lamb had no ownership interest in the entities receiving the money, and that the “intercompany” label was being used as a storage account: “You store it until you can figure out what you need to do with it.”
+65.At deposition, Shaneyfelt acknowledged that “intercompany” denoted common ownership, that Lamb had no ownership interest in the entities receiving the money, and that the “intercompany” label was being used as a storage account: “You store it until you can figure out what you need to do with it.”

-62.He also admitted that he could not reconcile those transfers.
+66.He also admitted that he could not reconcile those transfers.

 Shaneyfelt’s Sworn Admissions

-63.On July 30, 2024, Shaneyfelt was deposed under oath.
+67.On July 30, 2024, Shaneyfelt was deposed under oath.

-64.He admitted that he calculated the 2022 K-1 allocation by making figures balance — testifying “I had to make it balance... just divide it” — rather than deriving them from verified records.
+68.He admitted that he calculated the 2022 K-1 allocation by making figures balance — testifying “I had to make it balance... just divide it” — rather than deriving them from verified records.
 (Depo. pp.166-167.)

-72.He admitted that, during active litigation, he removed debt from CAHB’s books based solely on representations from the Spouse of Lamb’s Former Business Partner and that he did not care what she did so long as she assumed the debt.
+74.He admitted that, during active litigation, he removed debt from CAHB’s books based on representations from Lamb’s Former Business Partner’s Spouse without verifying assumption or payment and without consulting Lamb or the receiver.
+(Depo. pp.154, 157.)

-74.He admitted that his records “should not be relied upon by those investors or the company in determining what loan obligations exist.”
+76.He admitted that his records “should not be relied upon by those investors or the company in determining what loan obligations exist.”

-76.He admitted that the “intercompany” label used on transfers between CAHB and entities affiliated with Lamb’s Former Business Partner was a misnomer because Lamb held no ownership interest in those entities, and that the label was being used as a “storage account” — a place to park entries “until you can figure out what you need to do with it.”
+80.He admitted that the “intercompany” label used on transfers between CAHB and entities affiliated with Lamb’s Former Business Partner was a misnomer because Lamb held no ownership interest in those entities, and that the label was being used as a “storage account” — a place to park entries “until you can figure out what you need to do with it.”

-77.He admitted that CAHB had no internal controls and that he never disclosed that deficiency to Lamb.
+81.He admitted that CAHB had no internal controls and that he never disclosed that deficiency to Lamb.

 Discovery and Concealment

-81.Lamb did not sign the 2021 returns.
+85.Lamb did not sign the 2021 returns.
 Shaneyfelt filed them without Lamb’s authorization.
 Lamb did not then know, and could not reasonably know from the face of the returns alone, that Defendants had backdated major restructuring entries, used unsupported figures to build K-1 allocations, removed debt without verification, or maintained books Shaneyfelt would later admit were unauditable and unworthy of jury reliance.
+He did not know, and could not have known: that the September 30, 2022 dates on JS129 and JS130 were not the actual creation dates; that the 2022 K-1 allocation was derived by making figures balance rather than from verified records; that the QuickBooks Audit Trail — the system-generated log recording when each entry was actually created — had been withheld and remains unproduced to date; or that Shaneyfelt had consciously chosen the Spouse of Lamb’s Former Business Partner over Lamb and would later admit under oath that he “probably should have” withdrawn.

-82.Defendants filed the 2022 CAHB federal tax return on August 28, 2023 — five months after Lamb’s March 2, 2023 termination notice for personal work, but while LSM remained engaged by the receiver for CAHB — containing the unsupported K-1 allocation and the phantom $986,689 distribution figure.
+86.Defendants filed the 2022 CAHB federal tax return on August 28, 2023 — five months after Lamb’s March 2, 2023 termination notice for personal work, but while LSM remained engaged by the receiver for CAHB — containing the unsupported K-1 allocation and the unsupported $986,689 distribution figure.
 Plaintiffs did not receive the 2019–2022 general ledgers until November 28, 2023.
 The full scope of the misconduct was disclosed only through document discovery, forensic review, and Shaneyfelt’s sworn testimony on July 30, 2024.
 Plaintiffs allege that fraudulent concealment tolls accrual of the applicable limitations period until that date.

-83.Defendants’ concealment included one-sided control of information, continued filing and transmission of work product without corrective disclosure, withholding of the QuickBooks audit trail, and maintenance of books in a form that concealed the nature and timing of unsupported entries.
+87.Defendants’ concealment included one-sided control of information, continued filing and transmission of work product without corrective disclosure, withholding of the QuickBooks audit trail, and maintenance of books in a form that concealed the nature and timing of unsupported entries.

-85.More recently, in February and March 2026, after Lamb’s retained forensic accountant requested work papers and responses to identified overstatements in the 2022 return, Defendants refused to engage directly and did not produce the engagement files or work papers.
+89.More recently, in February and March 2026, after Lamb’s retained forensic accountant requested work papers and responses to identified overstatements in the 2022 return, Defendants refused to engage directly and did not produce the engagement files or work papers.

 Harm

-87.Plaintiffs also suffered broader business harm because Defendants’ conduct concealed the ongoing diversion of funds, impaired Lamb’s ability to detect and stop it, distorted the financial picture presented to lenders and other third parties, and undermined CAHB’s and CAHB Operating’s borrowing capacity and acquisition pipeline.
+91.Plaintiffs also suffered broader business harm because Defendants’ conduct concealed the ongoing diversion of funds, impaired Lamb’s ability to detect and stop it, distorted the financial picture presented to lenders and other third parties, and undermined CAHB’s and CAHB Operating’s borrowing capacity and acquisition pipeline.

-88.Plaintiffs have since identified additional diversions of CAHB funds occurring in 2020 and 2021 that were not discoverable during the earlier litigation with Lamb’s Former Business Partner due to the condition of the records Defendants maintained.
+92.Plaintiffs have since identified additional diversions of CAHB funds occurring in 2020 and 2021 that were not discoverable during the earlier litigation with Lamb’s Former Business Partner due to the condition of the records Defendants maintained.
 The full extent of those diversions has not yet been quantified because of the unreliable state of the books.

-89.Plaintiffs contend that Defendants are liable for the direct harms they caused and for the share of broader business losses, including lost profits, that a jury finds was caused, prolonged, concealed, or magnified by Defendants’ conduct.
+93.Plaintiffs contend that Defendants are liable for the direct harms they caused and for the share of broader business losses, including lost profits, that a jury finds was caused, prolonged, concealed, or magnified by Defendants’ conduct.

-90.Defendants’ concealment of the unreliability of CAHB’s books was a but-for cause of Plaintiffs’ delayed discovery of the diversion of funds.
+94.Defendants’ concealment of the unreliability of CAHB’s books was a but-for cause of Plaintiffs’ delayed discovery of the diversion of funds.
 Had Defendants disclosed the commingling their firm internally identified, disclosed that the books were unauditable, or withdrawn rather than continuing to serve while aligned with the adverse side, Lamb would have been in a position to detect and stop the diversion years earlier.
+Had Lamb seen accurate financial information about his own business, he could have made different management, acquisition, and financial decisions.
+Defendants’ independent professional misconduct is a concurrent cause of the resulting harm, and the existence of a third party’s misconduct does not relieve Defendants of liability for their own.

 Direct Damages

-91.Plaintiffs’ direct damages include, among other things:
+95.Plaintiffs’ direct damages include, among other things:

 b. unsupported liabilities placed on the entity books, including more than $1,060,194 in line-of-credit entries on CAHB’s books and more than $452,511 in line-of-credit entries on CAHB Operating’s books where no corresponding credit facilities existed;